IMHidayat/test_1/README.md

 Git clone
 Is to clone or get the exact file in the remote repository into your local repository (git clone git_url)

+THIS IS MY_FEATURE CODE
+THIS IS MY_FEATURE CODE
+THIS IS MY_FEATURE CODE
+THIS IS MY_FEATURE CODE
+THIS IS MY_FEATURE CODE